nim-lang/Nim/doc/manual_experimental.md

 Injected symbols in generic procs and templates
 ===============================================

-With the experimental options `genericsOpenSym` and `templateOpenSym`, captured symbols in generic routine and template bodies respectively may be replaced by symbols injected locally by templates/macros at instantiation time.
-`bind` may be used to keep the captured symbols over the injected ones regardless of enabling the options, but other methods like renaming the captured symbols should be used instead so that the code is not affected by context changes.
+With the experimental option `openSym`, captured symbols in generic routine and template bodies may be replaced by symbols injected locally by templates/macros at instantiation time. `bind` may be used to keep the captured symbols over the injected ones regardless of enabling the options, but other methods like renaming the captured symbols should be used instead so that the code is not affected by context changes.

-Since this change may affect runtime behavior, the experimental switches `genericsOpenSym` and `templateOpenSym` need to be enabled for the respective routines, and a warning is given in the case where an injected symbol would replace a captured symbol not bound by `bind` and the experimental switch isn't enabled.
+Since this change may affect runtime behavior, the experimental switch `openSym`, or `genericsOpenSym` and `templateOpenSym` for only the respective routines, needs to be enabled; and a warning is given in the case where an injected symbol would replace a captured symbol not bound by `bind` and the experimental switch isn't enabled.

 ```nim
 const value = "captured"